1969 People's Park protest

 The 1969 People's Park protest, also known as Bloody Thursday, took place at People's Park on May 15, 1969.
-California governor Ronald Reagan sent in the California Highway Patrol and other officers in an effort to end ongoing protests, and eventually sent in the California National Guard to overcome the protestors.
+The Berkeley Police Department and other officers clashed with protestors over the site of the park, using deadly force.
+Ronald Reagan, then-governor of California, eventually sent in the state National Guard to quell the protests.

 Background

 The 1969 confrontation in People's Park grew out of the counterculture of the 1960s.
 Berkeley had been the site of the first large-scale antiwar demonstration in the country on September 30, 1964.
-Among the student protests of the late 1960s, the People's Park confrontation came after the 1968 Columbia University protests and 1968 Democratic National Convention protests.
-It occurred on the heels of a movement on April 3, where students protested Stanford University-sponsored war-related research by occupying Encina Hall.
-Unlike other student protests of the late 1960s, most of which were at least partly in the anti-Vietnam War movement, the initial protests at People's Park were mostly in response to a local disagreement about land use.
+The late 1960s saw student protests across the United States, such as the 1968 Columbia University and Democratic National Convention protests.
+On April 3, 1969, students at Stanford University protested war-related research by occupying Encina Hall.